-When a relationship has reached its’ breaking point, no matter which receiving end we are on, it’s only natural to feel anxious.
+When a relationship has reached its breaking point, no matter which end we're on, it’s only natural to feel anxious.
 What’s harmful is to let that anxiety take over your life.

 It’s easy to panic, press rewind, and flood your mind with all the good and bad memories.
 You struggle to reassure yourself that the end of this relationship is not the end of the world.
 Breakups aren’t easy, especially when you’re the one being dumped.

 “I had all and then most of you, some and now none of you, take me back to the night we met.”
 Lord Huron

 While some relationships end abruptly, most end as gradually as they began.
 We long to go back to the beginning and undo any damage.
 We torment ourselves over what we could have done differently, but the truth is regret is a wasted emotion.
 All we can do is learn and grow.
 Just because things could have been different doesn’t mean they would have been better.

 There are countless reasons why your relationship may have ended, but the important thing to recognize is that love can not exist without free will.
 A loving relationship is not held together by force or manipulation.
 A loving relationship is held together by choice; the moment your partner stops choosing you is the moment when your only choice is to let them go.

 Authentic Love Is Freely Given